KevinDahlberg/marketplace-app/blog.md

 ** 11:58 back at it **

 Created a utilities class that has 2 static methods - 1 for the starting number, the other for the random number.

+* created for loop in the factory that creates an array of items with a random starting number between the starting min and max

+next up is creating using the $interval utility to have a 15 second timer

+got the interval to work, with an if statement in there just in case the number ever goes above or below the constraints